 What Was The Spider Doing On The Computer?… Searching The Web!!!!

-I have mentioned briefly about different pests that can come in on plants and produce especially at this time of year.
-I thought now was a good time to go a little deeper into this subject.
-Many other animals and creatures are also preparing for the long cold winter and some of them have your home as an ideal place to spend it.
+Many animals and creatures are now preparing for the long cold winter and some of them have your home as an ideal place to spend it.
 Most of these if not all will be unwelcome.
 Spiders, Mice and Rats, Stink Bugs, Ear Wigs and Silver Fish, and the good old Cockroach all need a good home for the winter.
 Most are harmless, others not so much but all are annoying.
 They enter in through doors, windows, small openings in foundations, around pipes and cables entering your house, vents, chimneys and other small spaces.

 Mice can enter a home through an opening less than the diameter of a pencil, they can jump, climb and swim.
 They leave behind about 100 feces droppings per day and constant micro droplets of urine that carry many different types of pathogens.
 They chew wiring that can lead to fire and use various soft materials to nest and can have a half dozen babies every three weeks.
 Although they have poor eye sight they have a good ears and a great sense of smell and are very adaptable to their environment.

 There are a few more pests that may make an appearance in your home but the prevention and treatment is about the same.
 Seal door and window frames with caulking and door brush strips.
 Openings that lead into your home from pipes, wires or cracks should be sealed or use steel mesh to plug them.
-Put screens over vents.
-This must be done all over the house including roof and chimney.
+Put screens over vents, this must be done all over the house including roof and chimney.
 Keep fire wood at least 20 feet from your home.
 Remove vegetation and tree limbs that are up against your house.
-Dehumidifiers will reduce humidity in basements and crawl spaces.
+These are also good fire mitigation procedures as was mentioned last week.
 Proper storage of food stuffs, make sure that items brought into the house from outside or garages are not contaminated.
-The same with second hand appliances.
-Traps, essential oils and sprinkling Diatomaceous earth around baseboards and foundations will deter or destroy them.
 On that cheery note I wish you Happy Gardening!!!

 BS Ranch & Greenhouses